-Port Description Ports c1c32 or c1x1c1x4, c2x1c2x4, c3x1c3x4, GigaVUE-TA100 includes 32 100Gb ports (c1c32).
+Port Description USB Use the USB port to upgrade software on the GigaVUE-TA100 using a software image on an external USB drive.
+Refer to Software Upgrade using USB Drive.
+Ports c1c32 or c1x1c1x4, c2x1c2x4, c3x1c3x4, GigaVUE-TA100 includes 32 100Gb ports (c1c32).
 These ports also support 40Gb speeds.
 Any of the 100Gb ports on the GigaVUE-TA100 can operate at 40Gb with a QSFP+ transceiver.
 With a QSFP+ transceiver, a port can be broken out into 4 10Gb ports, called subports.
 The subports will all have the same speed (10Gb).
 Subports will have x1 to x4 appended to their port ID, for example, 1/1/c2x1.
-For details, refer to Configure the Port Mode on page 39.
-Once a 40Gb port has been configured to operate as four 10Gb ports, cable it to an optical patch panel or breakout panel, such as PNL-M341, which takes a 40Gb QSFP+ input from the GigaVUE- TA100 and splits it to four independent 10Gb output ports.
-Refer to Breakout Panels on page 40.
+For details, refer to Configure the Port Mode.
+Once a 40Gb port has been configured to operate as four 10Gb ports, cable it to an optical patch panel or breakout panel, such as PNL-M341, which takes a 40Gb QSFP+ input from the GigaVUE-TA100 and splits it to four independent 10Gb output ports.
+Refer to Breakout Panels.
 The ports accept 40Gb QSFP+ connections using QSFP+ SR or PLR4 transceivers.
 The ports accept 40Gb BiDi transceivers (RX-only or full duplex).
-RX-only BiDi only supports RX on network ports.
+RX-only BiDi only supports RX Transceivers on network ports.
 Full Duplex (RX/TX) supports network and tool ports.
-Transceivers For details about the supported transceivers and cable type, refer to the "GigaVUE-OS Compatibility and Interoperability Matrix".
+For details about the supported transceivers and cable type, refer to the "GigaVUE-OS Compatibility and Interoperability Matrix".